neophyte0903/cpp-journey/README.md

 # cpp-journey
-my collection of cpp programs i created in my coding journey \n here is the order of files
+my collection of cpp programs i created in my coding journey here is the order of files
 Helloworld
 variables